 What is the difference between Kosher Salt and Sea Salt?

-• Sea salt is obtained after evaporation of sea water and contains many minerals that add flavor to the salt.
+• Sea salt is obtained after evaporation of sea water.

-• Kosher salt has great ability to draw out moisture from food items because of its large granules.
+• Other than cooking, kosher salt also has great ability to draw out moisture from food items because of its large granules.

 • Kosher salt is less salty than sea salt because it is less dense and flaky.